Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

 2015-11-16 "Work in Progress" = Not working yet.
            These script are not for public use at the moment by Daniel or anybody else.

-           Rather than endlessly discuss these scripts with Daniel I'm going to do parallel development and see how that goes.

-I'll discuss this with Daniel when I'm convinced my versions are working well.

 Robin Mills
 robin@clanmills.com